 I know!
 How could anyone have anything bad happen to them in this amazing country, but it happened to me.
 On my birthday and everything.
 Boohoo for me.
 Luckily or unluckily I actually can’t remember much of what happened on the night.
 This was definitely a mix of the alcohol consumed and the kicks to the head.
 Both of these definitely would do the trick.

-From what I have been told on our way home from the night club a group of guys shouted toward me and my friends, being slightly inebriated I replied with some choice words which I definitely regret.
-Anyway long story short they (numbering eight) surrounded me and my friends (numbering three).
-They focused on me, as I was the mouth piece, which in all honesty I am glad about as I would have preferred it than my friends.
-In the end I was knocked out, had a broken tooth and some bad bruising for a week or so.
+From what I have been told on our way home from the nightclub a group of guys shouted toward me and my friends, being slightly inebriated I replied with some choice words which I definitely regret.
+Anyway, long story short they (numbering eight) surrounded me and my friends (numbering three).
+They focused on me, as I was the mouthpiece, which in all honesty I am glad about as I would have preferred it then my friends.
+In the end, I was knocked out, had a broken tooth and some bad bruising for a week or so.
 Besides that no lasting damage as far as I can tell.

 Being robbed in Mexico:

-Probably up there with the most inconvenient things that has ever happened in my entire life.
-I had planned and saved to travel central and south america for well over a year, the planning probably since I was a kid.
+Probably up there with the most inconvenient things that have ever happened in my entire life.
+I had planned and saved to travel to central and South America for well over a year, the planning probably since I was a kid.
 Two days in and someone decided to help themselves to almost everything I own.
 This included travel documents, my laptop (bye bye old blog) and a ton of other essentials.
 This one I will write about later as it deserves its own special article.
 It definitely is a contender for one of my worst travel stories.